Professionalize and Gain Experience

 Workshops, Trainings & Competitions

 Participating in workshops, trainings, and conferences at Penn are terrific ways to hear from experts in career fields and to acquire skills and knowledge needed for certain industries.
-Additionally, competitions such as Penn’s consulting case competition, 3-Minute Thesis, AppItUp, and PennApps’ Hackathon allow you to work together on teams to complete a challenge that solves a real-world problem.
+Additionally, competitions such as Penn’s consulting case competition, Three Minute Thesis, and PennApps’ Hackathon allow you to work together on teams to complete a challenge that solves a real-world problem.
 These opportunities not only give you the chance to collaborate on multidisciplinary teams, but also provide hands-on experience in problem-solving.

 Community Engagement

-If you’re looking to make a difference in the greater Philadelphia area, volunteer opportunities are a great way to gain experience in a wide range of skills and job functions.
+If you’re looking to make a difference in the greater Philadelphia area, volunteer opportunities are a great way to gain experience in a wide range of job functions.
 Get involved with the Netter Center for Community Partnerships or Civic House, Penn’s hub for civic engagement.
-If you enjoy working with children, for example, consider volunteering with the Philadelphia Public Schools and seek opportunities to work on specific projects or to gain leadership experience.
+If you enjoy working with children, consider volunteering with the Philadelphia Public Schools and seek opportunities to work on specific projects or gain leadership experience.
 Being engaged in your community can help you demonstrate your initiative and leadership while developing skills in communicating and building relationships with others.

 Job Simulations